Mariusmarten/mariusmarten.github.io/resources.md

 title: Resources
 permalink: /resources/
 ---

-# Resources
-A collection of resources for Machine Learning and Computational Neuroscience, I find useful or interesting.
+A collection of resources for Machine Learning, Computational Neuroscience and Complex Systems, I find useful or interesting.

 ### Computational Neuroscience